blizzardengle/team-3-cit-261/SANDBOX/brandon-webb/personal/JavaScript Objects/README.md

-# Ajax - Teaching topic 1 (Programming level: Moderate)
+# JavaScript Object - Teaching topic 2 (Programming level: Beginner)
-This is an example of Ajax being used to return something from a server and display it back to the user.
-It is a bit overkill but meant to demonstrate Ajax's potential.
+This is an example of some simple tools that are used for understand how JavaScript Objects work